-Admission into the CBE program requires a basic knowledge of English, and a minimum score of 400 on the paperbased TOEFL test (or 32 on the internet-based TOEFL test).
-A placement paper-based test can be scheduled in advance to determine proper placement.
-The program is designed to help students scoring between 400 and 434 on the paper-based test (or 32-40 on the internet-based TOEFL test) to improve and raise their score to 475 or higher (or 53+ on the internet-based TOEFL test), which may allow them to apply for admission into a regular academic PIU degree program.
+Admission into the CBE program requires a basic knowledge of English, and a minimum score of 400 on the paper-based TOEFL test (or 32 on the internet-based TOEFL test).
+If no TOEFL scores are available, the results of the PIU English Placement Test can be used to determine proper placement.
+The program is designed to help students scoring between 400 and 434 on the paper-based TOEFL test (or 32-40 on the internet-based TOEFL test) to improve and raise their score to 500 or higher (or 61+ on the internet-based TOEFL test), which may allow them to apply for admission into a regular academic PIU degree program.
 In short, the primary purpose of the program is to prepare students for further academic studies.